Portfolio Toolbox

 MAGI of less than $236,000 if married filing jointly

-The United States uses a progressive tax rate that increases as your taxable income increases.
-In other words, the more you make the higher percentage you pay.
+The United States employs a progressive tax system, where the tax rate increases as your taxable income rises.
+In other words, higher income levels are taxed at higher rates.
 The following tax brackets are in effect for tax year 2025 based on your filing status:

 Each filing status has a standard deduction which can be used to exempt the first part of your income from taxes.
-You can think of this as a tax rate of 0%.
+You can think of this as a 0% tax bracket.
 Taxpayers may itemize their tax return and exceed the standard deduction above if their situation warrants.
 You can use the tool below to see the breakdown of income into marginal tax brackets:

 Total Income Filing Status